Chronic pain is dangerous

 - Advice should only be given when asked for.

 6) Your opinion of your children’s “values” is not helpful.

 - They are more interesting than you think.

 7) Make a commitment to be a source of inspiration and joy to your family–not a nightmare.

 - Your family dynamic will change within weeks.

 Anger is a major family problem.
 You love your family and the last people you would want to hurt would be them.
 Yet when you are angry, you are destroying them.

-You love your family and you also need their support.
-Do not drive them away.
+Not only do love your family but you also need their support.
+Don’t drive them away.

 Protect them from your pain—NOW!